DanHerman212/danherman212/README.md

 I'm a data scientist and machine learning engineer.
 I enjoy developing end to end ML solutions<br>
 using TensorFlow, Keras and Google Cloud Platform. <br>
 <br>
 I'm very passionate about democratizing AI to anyone who is interested in bringing it into their work.<br>  I'm going to systematically add production recipes here over time and always look to improve existing projects.
-With that said, please monitor any repo for consistent updates and feel free to reach out with any questions.
+With that said, please monitor any repo of interest as you can exepct consistent updates. <br>
 <!--
 <br>
 ## <span style="color:blue">**Deep Learning**</span> Model Development Workflows <br> <span style="color:orange">**TensorFlow**</span> and <span style="color:red">**Keras**</span><br>